-Taken together, the high number of participant exclusions and the large standard deviations point to issues with regards to the validity of context availability ratings.
-In particular, it may suggest that the raters had difficulty understanding the instructions or difficulty accessing the information required to make the ratings.
+Taken together, the high number of participant exclusions and the large standard deviations point to issues with regards to the validity of context availability ratings and that raters may have difficulty understanding the instructions or difficulty accessing the information required to make the ratings.
 Westbury et al. (2013, p.2) suggest that one problem with context availability may be that context is “a slippery word” that is open to interpretation.
 Consequently, raters may be using different conceptualisations of context when forming their ratings.
-In a related study (Mason et al, 2024b), we surveyed a different group of participants using the same materials and methodology as this current study, but the researcher was available in the same room to answer questions: While few participants queried the imageability, valence or arousal rating instructions, nearly all participants asked for clarification of context availability.
+Further, unlike ratings for imageability, arousal and valence where the rater can rely on their immediate impressions, rating context availability requires them to reflect on their everyday encounters with the word, demanding greater metacognitive skills.
+It may also be relevant that in this study, the same participants completed both context availability and imageability ratings, and it is not known if completing context availability ratings in isolation or paired with a different variable would result in different outcomes.
+In a related study (reference redacted) we surveyed a different group of participants using the same materials and methodology as this current study, however each participant completed all four ratings (context availability, imageability, valence and arousal).
+In this study, the researcher was available in the same room to answer questions: While few participants queried the imageability, valence or arousal rating instructions, nearly all participants asked for clarification of context availability.

 In sum, our findings point to concerns regarding the validity of context availability ratings.
-This is of significant concern for studies wishing to measure this semantic dimension to test hypotheses that context availability is a key concept influencing lexical processing.
-It suggests that perhaps, future research should consider quantitative measures to capture this dimension, such as using contextual diversity (the number of different context a word is found in) as high context availability items tend to be associated with fewer contexts).
+This is of significant concern for studies wishing to measure this semantic dimension to test hypotheses that context availability is a key concept influencing lexical processing and it suggests that perhaps future research should consider quantitative measures to capture this dimension.

 In addition to insights into the validity context availability ratings, our investigation adds to the discussion with regards to the validity of subjective ratings in general.
 It is of particular concern that ratings are often used with no attempt to exclude participants, items or data points which could compromise the validity of the norms (e.g., Altarriba et al., 1999; Schwanenflugel et al., 1988).
 Where data exclusion methods are reported they are variable, and we suggest that a set of best practice methods of collecting and preparing data from normative ratings are needed.
-First, sufficiently large samples of raters are required to take into account the possibility of heavy data loss for some measures, such as context availability.
-Second, rigorous steps should be taken to ensure that participants understand how to complete the ratings.
-This may include piloting materials to obtain feedback on instruction clarity, and feedback provided on a relatively large sample of practice items.
-Third, participants should be excluded who are unlikely to be performing the task as required, as indicated by a lack of variability in ratings across items, very fast completion and/or a lack of correlation with other participants, Finally, researchers should consider variability at an item level: Mean values taken from items with large standard deviations may have limited usefulness and researchers should attempt where possible to address this in their analysis and/or interpretation of study outcomes.
+First, sufficiently large samples of raters are required to take into account the possibility of heavy data loss.
+Second, rigorous steps should be taken to ensure that participants understand how to complete the ratings, including piloting materials to obtain feedback on instruction clarity, and providing feedback on a relatively large sample of practice items.
+Third, participants should be excluded who are unlikely to be performing the task as required, as indicated by a lack of variability in ratings across items, very fast completion and/or a lack of correlation with other participants.
+Finally, researchers should consider variability at an item level: Mean values taken from items with large standard deviations may have limited usefulness and researchers should attempt where possible to address this in their analysis and/or interpretation of study outcomes.
 We believe that taking these factors in consideration should improve the quality and validity of normative ratings, thereby increasing their usefulness as a research tool and likely resulting in increased replicability of results.

 Declaration of Interest